 DM is classified into type 1 and type 2.
 However, DM can also occur during pregnancy- a type known as gestational DM.
 Other circumstances- such as insulin receptor impairment, pancreatic exocrine disorder, genetic disorders, and endocrinopathies- can provoke DM (Forbes and Cooper, 2014).
 Clinically, type 1 DM presents hyperglycemia as a result of acute or chronic insulin deficiency in plasma.
 In type 2 DM, the β-cells within the islets of Langerhans of the pancreas are hypersensitive to glucose in plasma, thereby eliciting the secretion of higher-than-normal insulin levels in the systemic circulation.
 The evidence of hyperinsulinemia is an attempt to counterbalance hyperglycemia, which further deteriorates and impairs β-cell function (Keenan et al., 2010; Cerf, 2013).
 Chronic hyperglycemia is accompanied by high mortality and morbidity due to its concomitant microvascular complications, such as nephropathy, neuropathy and retinopathy, as well as macrovascular complications which include cardiovascular diseases leading to myocardial infarction and stroke (Kitada et al., 2010).

-Vernonia amygdalina (bitter leaf) is a shrub or small tree belonging to the family Asteraceae that grows predominantly in tropical regions in Africa and Asia with the leaves having a characteristic bitter taste.
+V. amygdalina (bitter leaf) is a shrub or small tree belonging to the family Asteraceae that grows predominantly in tropical regions in Africa and Asia with the leaves having a characteristic bitter taste.
 For hundreds of years, bitter leaf serves as fodder, food, and herbal medicine (Alara et al., 2020).
-V amygdalina is rich in minerals such as potassium, magnesium, zinc, iron, and vitamins A, C, and E (Johnson et al., 2015).
+V. amygdalina is rich in minerals such as potassium, magnesium, zinc, iron, and vitamins A, C, and E (Johnson et al., 2015).
 The shrub has been known to exhibit profound pharmacological properties such as antimalarial, antioxidant, antimicrobial anticancer, neuroprotective, anti-inflammatory, and anthelminthic properties (Akpor et al., 2021).
 The pharmacological properties of the bitter leaf have been reported to be connected to its phytochemical constituents which include flavonoids, steroidal saponins, alkaloids, sesquiterpene lactones, anthraquinones, polyphenolics, and coumarins (El-Saber et al., 2020).

-Ginger (Zingiber officinale), belonging to the family Zingiberaceae, is a popular spice and herb used as a delicacy.
+Ginger (Z. officinale), belonging to the family Zingiberaceae, is a popular spice and herb used as a delicacy.
 Z. officinale has long been in use therapeutically and is currently validated as a potent medicinal spice to manage numerous diseases such as diabetes, hypertension, cancer, ulcer, diarrhea, cold, cough, spasms, and vomiting (Balogun et al., 2019).
 It is an effective spasmolytic, antipyretic, antiemetic, antioxidant, antiulcer, analgesic, hypotensive, antidiabetic, and anti-inflammatory agent containing scented essential oils and spicy oleoresins.
 The phenolic compounds (gingerols, shogaols, paradol, and gingerdiones) in Z. officinale have been discovered to be the source of their pharmacological benefits (Balogun et al., 2019).

 Hyperglycemia, which is associated with uncontrolled DM, elicits abnormal metabolism such that the biochemical parameters involved in the metabolic events leading to diabetic complications are expressed and amplified.
 Therefore, such parameters can serve as therapeutic targets for the treatment of DM (Ezeigwe and Ezeonu, 2019; Alam et al., 2019).
 Although there are conventional drugs for the treatment of diabetes, the conventional drugs are either costly or associated with adverse effects which limits its use as an antidiabetic regimen.
 Research is still ongoing to discover a more reliable, affordable and easily accessible treatment for diabetics.
 The crude extract and fractions of Azadirachta indica leaves have extensively been used in the management and treatment of diabetes mellitus (Ezeigwe et al., 2020).
 Also, medicinal plants such as bitter leaf and ginger have been used for the treatment of diabetes although there is no literature revealing its use as a combination.
 However, our research is aimed at investigating the synergistic antidiabetic potentials of a combination of V. amygdalina and Z. officinale in alloxan-induced diabetic rats.